 Diversity, Equity, and Inclusion

-Diversity, Equity, & Inclusion Committee and Sounding Board
+Diversity, Equity, & Inclusion Committee

 We envision the Diversity, Equity, & Inclusion Sounding Board as a larger body, also with representation across the department, that gives periodic feedback to the DEI Committee on its activities and initiatives and helps to engage the department as a whole in this process.
 The DEI Committee will provide quarterly progress reports/presentations to the Sounding Board, and the Sounding Board will provide advice and feedback to the DEI Committee.
 The Sounding Board will ensure that the DEI committee considers a broad range of perspectives and experiences.
 Membership on the DEI Sounding Board involves a smaller time commitment (1-2 meetings per quarter), than the DEI Committee, but its role is equally important.